Grade0/LDS/README.md

 ## Project

-The project consists in a set of assignements corresponding to a BI process: data integration, construction of an OLAP cube, querying of a OPLAP cube and reporting.
+The project consists in a set of assignements corresponding to a BI process: data integration, construction and querying of an OLAP cube and reporting.

 ## Part 1: Datawarehouse building